 We implicitly assumed in our prior work that all head fixations could be explained by the head detections alone, and then focused on fixations leaving the head by using a model of gaze.
 However, for this work, we decided to also learn fixation probabilities within the head, as the head pose angle would also presumably bias head fixations as well.
 Again, the saccade vectors were rotated based on the head pose angle, and then the length of the vectors was normalized by the head size.
-As shown in Figure 2B, the head fixations had a high density in the eye region, with low density in the hair and chin regions.
-For each head in the image, the gaze and head probability maps can linearly combine with weights to form what we refer to as the "pose map" as shown in Figure 2C.
+As shown in Fig. 2B, the head fixations had a high density in the eye region, with low density in the hair and chin regions.
+Once these maps were learned over the training set, they were able to be used in testing.
+For each head detection, during testing, each map is translated and scaled based on the position and size of the head pose detection.
+The maps are then rotated about the center of the head based on the head pose angle as shown in Fig. 2C.
+Pajak and Nuthmann (2013) showed that during saccade targeting for scene perception, the centers of objects were preferred, and this scaled with object size.
+Since objects near a person's face are likely to be the same distance from the camera as the person, we felt that we should scale the saccade vectors based on the size of the head to control for when faraway humans were looking at faraway objects and nearby humans were looking at nearby objects.